-This program is accredited by the Engineering Technology Accreditation Commission of (ABET), www.ABET.org.
+This program is accredited by the Engineering Technology Accreditation Commission of (ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone 410.347.7700.

-The mechanical engineering technology program educational objectives are developed to prepare students for the post-graduation activities.
+Mechanical Engineering Technology program educational objectives are developed to address what students are expected to know and be able to do by the completion of their degree program, and prepare them for the postgraduation activities.

 These program objectives are intended to produce versatile engineering technology graduates who:

-- Will be successful in their chosen career.
-Graduates of this program will obtain positions that require design, analysis, development and implementation of mechanical systems - 2) Will pursue professional education, graduate study, and/or continued education.
+1) Will be successful in their chosen career.

+Graduates of this program will be able to obtain positions that require design, analysis, development and implementation of mechanical systems.

-3) Will conduct themselves as responsible members of society through involvement in community and professional engagement.
+- 2) Will be able to pursue professional education, graduate study and/or continued education. - 3) Will conduct themselves as responsible members of society through involvement in community and professional engagement.

-The BS mechanical engineering technology program seeks to provide an engaging educational experience for students.
+The Mechanical Engineering Technology program presents information and learning experience to students.
 These form the basis for particular abilities that students should be able to demonstrate prior to graduation.
-These abilities coincide with new ETAC ABET criterion 3 (1) through (5) requirements as presented below:
+These abilities coincide with ABET criterion 3 (a) through (k) requirements as presented below: